chohh7391/vla_lab/README.md

-# Template for Isaac Lab Projects
+# VLA LAB

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.
+This repository is a framework that uses a VLA model as a backbone to improve success rates with RL.

 **Key Features:**

 - `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
 - `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab
+**Keywords:** isaaclab, Isaac-GR00T

 ## Installation